 A Turkish Hammam, also known as a Turkish Bath or Hamam, is a Middle Eastern type of public bathing, cleansing, and relaxing.
 It has been strongly embedded in Turkish and Islamic culture for many centuries.

 Fortunately, you don’t always need to travel to Turkey in order to enjoy an authentic Turkish hammam, as this popular sauna and spa tradition has spread to large parts of the western world in recent times.

-So let’s have a closer look at what a Turkish hamam is and find out you should try it out at least once in your life.
+So, let’s have a closer look at what a Turkish hamam is, and find out whether you should go and try out the experience yourself.

 History of the Turkish Hammam

 The Turkish hammam is a mix of two ancient bathing cultures.

 When the Ottoman empire conquered Constantinople (now Istanbul, capital of Turkey) from the Romans in the 15th century, the Roman style of public bathing slowly merged with the Islamic style of public bathing.
 The mix between the two was named Turkish Hammam.

 At its height in the 16th century, the Ottoman Empire reached as far as Egypt, Libya, and Algeria in North Africa, and Greece, Hungary, and Ukraine in Eastern Europe.